zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/test_gi.md

 1. If you aren't already logged in to the Oracle Cloud, open up a web browser and re-login to Oracle Cloud.
 2. Once you are logged in, open up a 2nd webbrowser tab.
 3. Start Cloudshell in each.
 Maximize both cloudshell instances.

     *Note:* You can also use Putty or MAC Cygwin if you chose those formats in the earlier lab.
     ![](./images/start-cloudshell.png " ")

-4. Connect to node1 (you identified the IP in an earlier labs).
+4. Connect to node 1 (you identified the IP in an earlier lab).

     ````
     ssh -i ~/.ssh/sshkeyname opc@<<Node 1 Public IP Address>>
     ````
     ![](./images/racnode1-login.png " ")

-5. Repeat this step for node2.
+5. Repeat this step for node 2.

     ````
     ssh -i ~/.ssh/sshkeyname opc@<<Node 1 Public IP Address>>
     ps -ef | grep pmon
     ````
     ![](./images/racnode2-login.png " ")

 6. On both nodes, switch to the oracle user and check to see what's running on both nodes.